Step 1: Know your skier's equipment needs.

 - Boots and Poles: Bikeway Source is also a good option for boots and poles, but mail-order and online shops are also a reasonable option since boots and poles are easier to size/match to a skier without advice from a shop.
 Just make sure the boots fit if you buy them online - try them on rather than assume they’re the right size!

 - Used Equipment: There are opportunities to buy used equipment at our club’s ski swap and through the club’s used gear list (available in our Members Only page of this website), where you can often find a deal on equipment loved by other kids (and adults) during previous seasons.
 If you are buying skis from other families, be sure to check that they are a good match for your athlete’s weight (ask Chris Li or a coach for advice if you aren’t sure).
 Do not rely solely on sizing charts that you might find on the web.
-REI.com sums it up with their cautionary warning, "Be wary of generic size charts because ski sizing varies from brand to brand, and from model to model within brands." (referenced REI.com)
+REI.com sums it up with their cautionary warning, "Be wary of generic size charts because ski sizing is not standardized between brands, and varies from different models of skis within the same brand."

 - End-of-year sales can be tempting, but it is difficult to know how much an athlete will weigh or how tall they will be next season, and equipment purchases often don’t fit when ski season arrives.